Mario-B4/Full-stack-Python-Project/README.md

 #Step 2
 Launch your webpage from localhost:5000/index - Then you will be able to navigate the desired pages.
 If you do not include '/index' - you will be Obi-wan'd ;).

+Note: The login.py file is a dev file and not currently functional.